apache/iceberg/examples/README.md

 }
 ```

-It's interesting to note the `current-snapshot-id` field set to `-1`, because no data has been added to the table yet.
-Similarly, you can see the empty `snapshots` field.

 When you then add your first chunk of data, you get a new version of the metadata (`v2.metadata.json`) that is the same as the first version except for the snapshot section at the bottom, which gets updated to:

 ```json